Farmer shareholders vote in favour of Fonterra's planned revamp of capital structure - NZ Herald

 At least 75 per cent of the 10,000 farmer shareholders had to approve the proposal, and just over 85 per cent have done so.

-Now Fonterra needs the government to amend the Dairy Industry Restructuring Act (DIRA) so the changes can be implemented.
+Now Fonterra needs the Government to amend the Dairy Industry Restructuring Act (DIRA) so the changes can be implemented.

-Chairman Peter McBride said the board and management were united in the belief that the flexible shareholding structure was the best course of action for the Co-operative.
+Chairman Peter McBride said the board and management were united in the belief that the flexible shareholding structure was the best course of action for the co-operative.

 "Changing our capital structure is the most important decision we as farmers have made in almost a decade," he said in a statement.

-"The results of this year's resolutions were all above 80 per cent, which shows farmers are united in their support for the direction of the Co-op.
-Our full focus is now on delivering the strategic commitments we have made."
+"The results of this year's resolutions were all above 80 per cent, which shows farmers are united in their support for the direction of the co-op.
+Our full focus is now on delivering the strategic commitments we have made.

 "I believe we are philosophically aligned with the Government and remain confident that we can find a regulatory framework that supports the Flexible Shareholding structure," McBride said.